NCAA Division I women's basketball tournament bids by school

-This is a list of NCAA Division I women's basketball tournament bids by school, at the conclusion of the 2025 conference tournaments.
+This is a list of NCAA Division I women's basketball tournament bids by school, at the conclusion of the 2026 conference tournaments.
 Schools whose names are italicized are no longer in Division I and can no longer be included in the tournament.
 The 2020 NCAA Division I women's basketball tournament was never played due to the COVID-19 pandemic.

-There are a total of 68 bids possible (31 automatic qualifiers, 37 at-large) since the 2022 NCAA Division I women's basketball tournament.
+The next tournament in 2027 will be the first with a total of 76 possible bids—32 automatic qualifiers and 44 at-large.
+This follows five seasons with a 68-team field, featuring 32 automatic qualifiers from 2022–2024 and 31 in 2025 and 2026.
+The temporary reduction in automatic bids stemmed from the 2024 collapse of the Pac-12 Conference, which was left with only two members until the arrival of seven new members in 2026.

 Vacated appearances are not included in the totals.

-The table is current through the 2025 NCAA Division I women's basketball tournament.
-Conference affiliations reflect those in the upcoming 2025–26 season.
+The table is current through the 2026 NCAA Division I women's basketball tournament.
+Conference affiliations reflect those in the upcoming 2026–27 season.